Dynamical Boson Stars: Varieties of boson stars

 for which the potential has two degenerate minima at $\pm \phi_0$.
 The case $|\phi|=0$ corresponds to the true vacuum state, while $|\phi|=\phi_0$ represents the degenerate vacuum state.

-The resulting soliton solution can be split in three different regions.
+The resulting soliton solution can be split into three different regions.
 When gravity is negligible, the interior solution satisfies $\phi \approx \phi_0$, followed by a shell of width $1/m$ over which $\phi$ changes from $\phi_0$ to zero, and an exterior that is essentially vacuum.
-This potential leads to a different scaling of the mass and the radius than that of the ground state~\cite{1992PhR...221..251L}
+This potential leads to a different scaling of the mass and radius than that of the ground state \citep{1992PhR...221..251L}

-There is another type of non-topological \emph{soliton} star, called Q-stars~\cite{Lynn:1988rb}, which also admits soliton solutions in the absence of gravity (i.e., Q-balls~\cite{Coleman:1985ki,1992PhR...221..251L}).
-The potential, besides being also a function of $|\phi|^2$, must satisfy the following conditions: it must behave like $\approx \phi^2$ near $\phi=0$, it has to be bounded $< \phi^2$ in an intermediate region and must be larger $> \phi^2$ for $|\phi| \rightarrow \infty$.
-The Q-stars also have three regions; an interior solution of radius $R \approx M_{\rm Planck}/\phi_0^2$, (i.e., $\phi_0 \approx m$ is the free particle inverse Compton wavelength) a very thin surface region of thickness $1/\phi_0$, and finally the exterior solution without matter, which reduces to Schwarzschild in spherical symmetry.
-The mass of these Q-stars scales now as $M^3_{\rm Planck}/ \phi_0^2$.
-The stability of these Q-stars has been studied recently using catastrophe theory, such as~\cite{2010PhRvD..81l4041T,Kleihaus:2011sx}.
+There is another type of non-topological \emph{soliton} star, called Q-stars \citep{Lynn:1988rb}, which also admits soliton solutions in the absence of gravity (i.e., Q-balls \cite{Coleman:1985ki,1992PhR...221..251L}).
+The potential, besides also being a function of $|\phi|$, must satisfy the following conditions: it must behave like $\approx |\phi|^2$ near $\phi=0$, it has to be bounded $< |\phi|^2$ in an intermediate region, and must be larger $> |\phi|^2$ for $|\phi| \rightarrow \infty$.
+The Q-stars also have three regions; an interior solution of radius $R \approx M_{\mathrm{Planck}}/\phi_0^2$, (i.e., $\phi_0 \approx m$ is the free particle inverse Compton wavelength) a very thin surface region of thickness $1/\phi_0$, and finally the exterior solution without matter, which reduces to Schwarzschild in spherical symmetry.
+The mass of these Q-stars scales now as $M^3_{\mathrm{Planck}}/ \phi_0^2$, and for some choices of the sixth order self-interaction potential the compactness of the boson star (defined with the expected value of $R$ or $R^2$) can approach the black-hole limit \citep{Kleihaus:2011sx}.
+The stability of these Q-stars has been studied recently using catastrophe theory, such as \cite{2010PhRvD..81l4041T,Kleihaus:2011sx}.
 Rotating, axisymmetric Q-balls were constructed in \cite{2005PhRvD..72f4002K,2008PhRvD..77f4025K}.
-Related, rotating solutions in $2+1$ with the signum-Gordon equation instead of the KG equation are found in~\cite{2009PhRvD..80f7702A}.

-Other interesting works have studied the formation of Q-balls by the Affleck--Dine mechanism~\cite{2000PhRvD..61d1301K}, their dynamics in one, two and three spatial dimensions~\cite{2000NuPhB.590..329B}, and their viability as a self-interacting dark matter candidate~\cite{2001PhRvL..87n1301K}.
+Related, rotating solutions in $2+1$ with the signum-Gordon equation instead of the KG equation are found in \cite{2009PhRvD..80f7702A}.
+Other interesting works have studied the formation of Q-balls by the Affleck--Dine mechanism \citep{2000PhRvD..61d1301K}, their dynamics in one, two and three spatial dimensions \citep{2000NuPhB.590..329B}, and their viability as a self-interacting dark matter candidate \citep{2001PhRvL..87n1301K}.